MGM-Laboratory/mgm-asset-library-backend/README.md

 ### 2.2 Server-side software (production / staging host)

 The API container itself ships with only Node, `ca-certificates`, `curl`, and `dumb-init`.
-The **worker container** that runs the BullMQ jobs in Part 3 needs the heavy media-processing toolchain installed.
+The **worker container** that runs the BullMQ jobs.

+This project needs the heavy media-processing toolchain installed.
 Run this once on every worker host:

 ```bash